 I knew I was onto something really good, so I kept fine-tuning the stories and the theory pages.
 Over a couple of years it grew and grew, until finally I decided to find out about getting it published into some theory books ... that was a big turning point that started at the beginning of 2009.
 My husband and I met with a publisher, Maria, who understood what I was doing; it helped that her mum was a music teacher and that her son had learned music for a number of years and could play by ear but had really struggled to read music.
 She could see the benefits of it, how it worked and she believed in it!

 Yay - I wasn't just dreaming after all.

 Maria walked us through all the many steps to going from drawings and single sheets of paper to books, magnet sets and a magnetic stave whiteboard.
-I was so proud of the books and the products – they turned out to be really professional.
-In 2010 I launched Easy Notes at the national conference of the New Zealand Institute of Registered Music Teachers, and during that year I marketed the products through some leading music shops in New Zealand, travelling the length and breadth of the country to present Easy Notes to local music teachers.
+In 2010 I launched Easy Notes at the national conference of the New Zealand Institute of Registered Music Teachers, and during that year I marketed the products through some leading music shops in New Zealand, traveling the length and breadth of the country to present Easy Notes to local music teachers.

 The next step in the journey is that now, in 2020, the Wilbecks products are on the ground in the USA.
 And the product range has been expanded to include a wider range of music theory products, which are now called the Wilbecks Music Theory Resources.